Pooch63/Buffalo-Tongue/README.md

 ## Custom Validation Functions:

 Say we want to make sure that usernames are not above some maximum length when inserting them into a database.
-If we insert users in multiple places in the code, it can be a bit unreadable.
+If we insert users in multiple places in the code, it can be a bit unmaintable to run this check every time.

 Instead, Buffalo Tongue allows you to specify a custom validation that will be run every time an entry is inserted.
 If the validation function returns false, an error is thrown.
 Here's how we could implement that: